Lisa Gets the Blues: Plot

 While unsuccessfully trying to make Lisa happy, Homer goes on an "eating binge" throughout the city's numerous restaurants, eventually barfing at New Orleans' "vomitoriums".
 While visiting the city's landmarks, he and Lisa find a statue of Louis Armstrong that comes to life upon Lisa's wish.
 Louis urges Lisa to enjoy the city and listen to Homer.
-Meanwhile, Marge tries to make New Orleans interesting for Bart, whose boredom subsides upon finding a voodoo shop, where he plots revenge against Jimbo, Dolph and Kearney after they made him act as Little Orphan Annie in front of the cafeteria (down to having his pupils whitened with correction fluid) because of a prank Bart made on Jimbo, knowing he uses his hat to cover his baldness.
+Meanwhile, Marge tries to make New Orleans interesting for Bart, whose boredom subsides upon finding a voodoo shop, where he plots revenge against Jimbo, Dolph and Kearney after they made him act as Little Orphan Annie in front of the school cafeteria (down to having his pupils whitened with correction fluid) because of a prank Bart played on Jimbo, knowing he uses his hat to cover his baldness.

 The bandleader of The Spotted Cat, a jazz bar Lisa and Homer go in, calls Lisa by name, actually being "Bleeding Gums" Murphy's nephew, the deceased jazzman (whose name was apparently Oscar) telling him that Lisa was the most promising musician he knew (much to his nephew's chagrin).
 He finally convinces Lisa to play his sax in spite of her protests, rekindling her love for the instrument.
 Back in Springfield, she keeps on playing, and the ghost of Louis Armstrong reappears, sadly wishing he was alive again.

 The post-credits scene features Homer, Lisa and Bart eating beignets at the Café Du Monde.
 Homer comments that next week's episode will surpass Gunsmoke's episode count.
 When Bart mentions Gunsmoke's radio show (which lasted for 432 episodes), Homer force-feeds Bart with a beignet.

+Production

+Development

+In July 2017 at San Diego Comic-Con, writer and consulting producer David Silverman said he was working on an episode where the Simpsons travel to New Orleans for the New Orleans Jazz & Heritage Festival.
+Unlike the fourth season episode "A Streetcar Named Marge", which created controversy with the city, executive producer Al Jean said that this episode would feature the city in a positive light.
+Director Bob Anderson relied on photographs and research material to make the city appear authentic.
+Silverman wrote a montage of Homer eating in various New Orleans restaurants.

+Casting

+Musician Trombone Shorty appears in the episode as himself and also plays his trombone.
+He had previously played music with Silverman outside his New Orleans studio.